General aim

 Research output:

-Master’s theses, Zefan Zhu and Matthias Louws have co-authored a manuscript titled “FAIR and Square: Implementing User-Centric Interfaces for a Secure and Compliant Healthcare Database,” which is currently being revised by co-authors.
+Master’s theses, Zefan Zhu and Matthias Louws have co-authored a manuscript titled “FAIR and Square: Implementing User-Centric Interfaces for a Secure and Compliant Healthcare Database,” which is being submitted to Information Systems Frontiers journal.

-A server required for handling data from metagenomics analysis is currently being set up within the University of Amsterdam (UvA) infrastructure.
-Additionally, automated translations of field identifiers from metadata are being carried out in parallel to streamline data processing and analysis.
+A server required for handling data from metagenomics analysis is currently tested within the University of Amsterdam (UvA) infrastructure.
+Additionally, automated translations of field identifiers from metadata have been carried out in parallel to streamline data processing and analysis.

 Hospitals and healthcare institutes have incredibly valuable patient and research participant data that could drive major medical breakthroughs.
 But, it’s private and sensitive that sharing it safely is a huge challenge under strict privacy laws.
 To solve this, researchers from MetaHealth explored Federated Learning (FL), a method where institutes train computational/AI models on their own private data and only share the learned insights (like updated model instructions) with each other, never the raw patient records.